Privacy and Content Over Time: The Role of Agreement in Fourth Amendment Analysis, 54 William & Mary Law Review 1693 (2013)

 we usually want the police to be able to come in and take a look

 when we have been victims of a burglary.

 Date of Authorship for this Version

 Jolls, Christine, "Privacy and Content Over Time: The Role of Agreement in Fourth Amendment Analysis" (2013).
 Faculty Scholarship Series.
-Paper 4727.
+4727.